COVID-19 Vaccination – can an employer make it compulsory for employees?

 Employers have legal obligations to take reasonable care and reasonable steps to ensure the safety of their employees at work, and to provide a safe place and system of work.
 This includes safety in respect of COVID-19.

 The nature of some workplaces may mean that vaccination as a precondition of work in some roles could potentially be justified on health and safety grounds.
-As mentioned, the Government is consulting on whether to make vaccination compulsory for workers in older care homes.
+As mentioned, the Government is planning to introduce legislation to make vaccination compulsory for workers in older care homes.
 However, vaccination must be a proportionate way to address risk in view of potential discrimination and human rights arguments (see below).
 Employers considering a mandatory vaccination requirement would need to undertake a detailed risk assessment as to why this is required in addition to compliance with COVID-secure guidelines and consult with workplace representatives or trade unions and staff.

 - Unfair dismissal